pedohorse/houdini-nix/README.md

 # Building

-To be able to build houdini you need to download a corresponding build installer from [sidefx site](https://www.sidefx.com/download/daily-builds/?production=true)
+To be able to build houdini you need to download a corresponding build installer from [sidefx site](https://www.sidefx.com/download/daily-builds/?production=true), because SideFX does not allow to do that automatically without registration.

 Add downloaded installer to the store with `nix-store --add-fixed sha256 houdini-19.0.720-linux_x86_64_gcc9.3.tar.gz` (with proper filename of course)